Navaid-KloneIT/tfgbv-chatbot/README.md

 <li>License information</li>
 <li>Contact/support information</li>
 </ol>
-<p>Based on the code provided, this appears to be a chatbot application focused on Technology-Facilitated Gender-Based Violence (TFGBV) support in Pakistan, with two modes: Support Chat and Content Analyzer.
+<p>Based on the code provided, this appears to be a chatbot application focused on Technology-Facilitated Gender-Based Violence (UKS-Platform) support in Pakistan, with two modes: Support Chat and Content Analyzer.
 It supports multiple languages (English, Urdu, Sindhi) and allows document uploads for analysis.</p>
 <p>Let me create a comprehensive README.md file that covers all these aspects.</p>
 </blockquote>
-<h1>TFGBV Support Chatbot</h1>
+<h1>UKS-Platform Support Chatbot</h1>
-<p>A comprehensive NextJS chatbot application designed to provide confidential support and information about Technology-Facilitated Gender-Based Violence (TFGBV) in Pakistan.
+<p>A comprehensive NextJS chatbot application designed to provide confidential support and information about Technology-Facilitated Gender-Based Violence (UKS-Platform) in Pakistan.
 The application features two modes: a Support Chat for survivors and a Content Analyzer for journalists and content creators.</p>
 <h2>Table of Contents</h2>
 <ul>
 <li><a href="#purpose">Purpose</a></li>